Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `forbidden_error_message` (String) The error message for the forbidden requests (when not using the redirection).
 Default: "Forbidden"
 - `forbidden_redirect_uri` (List of String) Where to redirect the client on forbidden requests.
 - `groups_claim` (List of String) The claim that contains the groups.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 Default: ["groups"]
-- `groups_required` (List of String) The groups (`groups_claim` claim) required to be present in the access token (or introspection results) for successful authorization.
-This config parameter works in both **AND** / **OR** cases.
+- `groups_required` (List of String) The groups (`groups_claim` claim) required for successful authorization.
+The plugin checks these values against the access token (or introspection results).
+Each array element is an alternative (**OR**).
+To require several values together, put them in one element separated by spaces (**AND**).
+For example, `["a b", "c"]` authorizes a token that has both groups `a` and `b`, or a token that has group `c`.
-- `hide_credentials` (Boolean) Remove the credentials used for authentication from the request.
+- `hide_credentials` (Boolean) Remove the credentials used for authentication from the downstream request.
 If multiple credentials are sent with the same request, the plugin will remove those that were used for successful authentication.
+This setting does not control how the plugin sends the access token to the upstream service.
+To control that, use `upstream_access_token_header`.
 Default: false
 - `http_proxy` (String) The HTTP proxy.
 - `http_proxy_authorization` (String) The HTTP proxy authorization.
 - `http_version` (Number) The HTTP version used for the requests by this plugin: - `1.1`: HTTP 1.1 (the default) - `1.0`: HTTP 1.0.